AmirRezaFarokhy/Buying-Habit/README.md

 Predicting the habits of regular customers of a site.
 In this repo we use tow way for solve this problem.

 ## datasets
-The data are private and it is not possible to upload them.
+The data has a large volume and it is not possible to upload them.
 But the concept of the project is available inside the Juyter notebook file.

 ### Requirements
 Running `Buying Habit` requires: